-Comedians say that Tanmay has every right to say what he wants, but politicians don’t agree
+Commenting on the fallout from the controversial Sachin Tendulkar vs Lata Mangeshkar video, fellow comedians say that Tanmay Bhat has every right to say what he wants, but politicians don't agree

 Mumbai Police initiated an inquiry against AIB comedian Tanmay Bhat after he sparked a furore with a video taking jibes against 86-year-old melody queen Lata Mangeshkar and cricketing legend Sachin Tendulkar (43).
 Cops have also asked Facebook and YouTube to block the video, which was originally posted by Tanmay on his personal Snapchat account.